shantamcbain/comserv2/Comserv/docs/proxmox_api.md

    - Verify the token format: `PVEAPIToken=USER@REALM!TOKENID=UUID`
    - Check that the token is not expired
    - Ensure the token has the correct role with VM.Audit permission
+   - No user login is required - the application uses API tokens exclusively
+   - If authentication fails, check the `proxmox_credentials.json` file for correct token configuration

 2. **Node Name Issues**:
    - The default node name in Proxmox is often 'pve', but it can be customized